pursuit-curriculum/unit-full-stack-web-development/intro-to-internet-and-servers/README.md

 URLs are addresses of computers and resources on the internet.
 Requests and responses use these addresses to find one other.

 URL stands for Uniform Resource Locator.
 It's a string of text characters that are formatted in a uniform manner.
-Web browsers (and other software) use these strings to help locate where to send requests and find resources."
+Web browsers (and other software) use these strings to help locate where to send requests and find resources.

 You can see a URL in the browser.
 Usually, the URL bar is along the top: